-It is acknowledged that the history of Rhodesia is problematic for the British and that Cecil Rhodes is viewed today quite differently to how he would have been viewed during his lifetime.
+It is acknowledged that the history of Rhodesia is problematic for the British and that Cecil Rhodes is viewed quite differently today to how he would have been during his lifetime.
 This short guide is chiefly intended to be a brief introduction to the stamp issues and philatelic history of the B.S.A.C. and Rhodesia.
 The wider history of the pre-independent period of the countries that we know today as Malawi, Zambia & Zimbabwe would have to include greater detail about how British colonialism was exported to this part of the world.

 The earliest stamps of Rhodesia are inscribed “British South Africa Company” (BSAC for short) and were first issued on 2nd January 1892.
 Indeed the name “Rhodesia” did not appear on any stamps until the overprinted Arms issue of 1909-12 (SG.100/113e).